NicodemusGurion/nicodemusgurion.github.io/_includes/QH/F-J.md

 ## King of kings

-Jesus Christ is called "The King of Kibgs".

 [Riyad as-Salihin 1724](https://sunnah.com/riyadussalihin:1724)

 > The Prophet said, "The most disgraceful man near Allah is a man who calls himself (or likes others to call him) Malikul-Amlak (i.e., king of kings)."

+Jesus Christ is called "The King of Kings", a title that only belongs to God.
+So if Muslims respect Jesus they must respect his divine title.

 ## Will judge mankind